na-na-hi/renget/archive/elysianrealm.md

 Time | Emblem
 ------ | ------
-Start | Mad King's Mask / An Old Pal's Legacy
+Start | Mad King's Mask / It Will Be Written
-1st Shop | Forget-Me-Not / An Old Pal's Legacy
+1st Shop | Forget-Me-Not / It Will Be Written
 16F | Heavy as a Million Lives / Dreamful Gold

 ##->Ego Signets<-